LesleyLai/cmake-cpp-boilerplate/README.md

 # cmake-cpp-boilerplate
-This repo is a CMake boilerplate for cross-platform C++ projects.
+This repo is a CMake boilerplate for starting cross-platform C++ projects.
 The default setting use C++17, but you can change it in `CMakelist.txt`.

 ## External dependencies
 ### A C++ compiler